-Network security is protecting the communication of resources within and outside of your network.
+Network security is protecting the communication of resources within and outside your network.
 The goal is to limit exposure at the network layer across your services and systems.
 By limiting this exposure, you decrease the likelihood that your resources can be attacked.
-In the focus on network security, efforts can be focused on the following areas:
+For network security, an organization can focus its efforts on the following areas:

-Securing traffic flow between applications and the internet focuses on limiting exposure outside your network.
-Network attacks will most frequently start outside your network, so by limiting the internet exposure and securing the perimeter, the risk of being attacked can be reduced.
+- Securing traffic flow between applications and the internet focuses on limiting exposure outside your network.
+Network attacks will most often start outside your network, so by limiting the internet exposure and securing the perimeter, you can reduce the risk of being attacked.

-Securing traffic flow amongst applications focuses on data between applications and their tiers, between different environments, and in other services within your network.
-By limiting exposure between these resources, you reduce the effect a compromised resource can have.
-This can help reduce further propagation within a network.
+- Securing traffic flow among applications focuses on data between applications and their tiers, between different environments, and in other services within your network.
+By limiting exposure between these resources, you reduce the effect that a compromised resource can have.
+This can help reduce further propagation within the network.

-Securing traffic flow between users and the application focuses on securing the network flow for your end users.
-This limits the exposure your resources have to outside attacks, and provides a secure mechanism for users to utilize your resources.
+- Securing traffic flow between users and an application focuses on securing the network flow for your users.
+This limits the exposure that your resources have to outside attacks, and it provides a secure mechanism for users to utilize your resources.

 A common thread throughout this module has been taking a layered approach to security, and this approach is no different at the network layer.
 It's not enough to just focus on securing the network perimeter, or focusing on the network security between services inside a network.
-A layered approach provides multiple levels of protection, so that if an attacker gets through one layer, there are further protections in place to limit further attack.
+A layered approach provides multiple levels of protection so that if an attacker gets through one layer, further protections are in place to limit the attack.

-Let's take a look at how Azure can provide the tools for a layered approach to securing your network footprint.
+Let's look at how Azure can provide the tools for a layered approach to securing your network footprint.

-To provide inbound protection at the perimeter, there are a couple of ways to do this.
-Application Gateway is a Layer 7 load balancer that also includes a web application firewall (WAF) to provide advanced security for your HTTP-based services.
-The WAF is based on rules from the OWASP 3.0 or 2.2.9 core rule sets, and provides protection from commonly-known vulnerabilities such as cross-site scripting and SQL injection.
+There are a couple of ways to provide inbound protection at the perimeter.
+Azure Application Gateway is a Layer 7 load balancer that also includes a web application firewall (WAF) to provide advanced security for your HTTP-based services.
+The WAF is based on rules from the OWASP 3.0 or 2.2.9 core rule sets.
+It provides protection from commonly known vulnerabilities such as cross-site scripting and SQL injection.

-For protection of non-HTTP-based services or for increased customization, network virtual appliances (NVA) can be used to secure your network resources.
-NVAs are similar to firewall appliances you might find in on-premises networks, and are available from many of the most popular network security vendors.
-NVAs can provide greater customization of security for those applications that require it, but can come with increased complexity, so careful consideration of requirements is advised.
+For protection of non-HTTP-based services or for increased customization, you can use network virtual appliances (NVAs) to secure your network resources.
+NVAs are similar to firewall appliances that you might find in on-premises networks, and are available from popular network security vendors.
+NVAs can provide greater customization of security for those applications that require it.
+But they increase complexity, so we recommend that you carefully consider your requirements.

 Virtual network security

-Once inside a virtual network (VNet), it's important to limit communication between resources to only what is required.
+Inside a virtual network, it's important to limit communication between resources to only what's required.

-For communication between virtual machines, network security groups (NSG) are a critical piece to restrict unnecessary communication.
-NSGs operate at layers 3 & 4, and provide a list of allowed and denied communication to and from network interfaces and subnets.
-NSGs are fully customizable, and give you the ability to fully lock down network communication to and from your virtual machines.
-By using NSGs, you can isolate applications between environments, tiers, and services.
+For communication between virtual machines, network security groups are a critical piece to restrict unnecessary communication.
+Network security groups operate at layers 3 and 4.
+They provide a list of allowed and denied communication to and from network interfaces and subnets.
+Network security groups are fully customizable, and they enable you to lock down network communication to and from your virtual machines.
+By using network security groups, you can isolate applications between environments, tiers, and services.

 It's common to have existing network infrastructure that needs to be integrated to provide communication from on-premises networks, or to provide improved communication between services in Azure.
 There are a few key ways to handle this integration and improve the security of your network.

-Virtual private network (VPN) connections are a common way of establishing secure communication channels between networks, and this is no different when working with virtual networking on Azure.
-Connection between Azure VNets and an on-premises VPN device is a great way to provide secure communication between your network and your virtual machines on Azure.
+Virtual private network (VPN) connections are a common way of establishing secure communication channels between networks.
+This is no different when you're working with virtual networking on Azure.
+Connection between Azure virtual networks and an on-premises VPN device is a great way to provide secure communication between your network and your virtual machines on Azure.

-To easily integrate multiple VNets in Azure, VNet peering establishes a direct connection between designated VNets.
-Once established, you can use NSGs to provide isolation between resources in the same way you secure resources within a VNet.
-This integration gives you the ability to provide the same fundamental layer of security across any peered VNets.
-Communication is only allowed between directly connected VNets.
+To easily integrate multiple virtual networks in Azure, virtual network peering establishes a direct connection between designated virtual networks.
+After a connection is established, you can use network security groups to provide isolation between resources in the same way that you secure resources within a virtual network.
+This integration gives you the ability to provide the same fundamental layer of security across any peered virtual networks.
+Communication is allowed only between directly connected virtual networks.